willhallam-sn/example-mid-win-fargate/README.md

 ## Invocation

 With the prerequisites set up, launching this container image via a Fargate task should produce a serverless Windows MID.
-Mounting the FsX filesystem to a separate system will allow access to the full "agent" folder for monitoring, debugging, and further development.
+Mounting the FSx filesystem to a separate system will allow access to the full "agent" folder for monitoring, debugging, and further development.